jphilipstevens/web-service-gin/README.md

 ## Configuration

-The application is configured using a YAML file located at `example/config/config.yaml`.
-Edit this file to set your specific configuration:
+The application is configured using a YAML file located next to `main.go`.
+Edit it to set your specific configuration:

    server:
      port: 8080